Mvhls/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/my_reflection.md

 # U1.W2: Chrome Dev Tools Challenge Reflection

 * Describe the Document Object Model?
 What about it makes sense to you?
 What doesn't?
-What seems good and bad about it?
+What seems good and bad about it?(The document object model is a tool used to structure and navigate your html and css documents.
+It is designed to be allowed to work with many programming languages.
+It is a different way of analysing a web page and immediately seeing the changes.
+I like how highlighting an object in the page can lead you directly to the code, and vice versa.
+Since I am still new to programming, I am still trying to understand how to implement javscript and other languages.)
 * How did using Chrome Web Tools to look at your site and a wordpress.com site compare?
+(The basic design of a blog at wordpress was the same as mine, but more complex.
+The head and body had a large amount of divs, classes and ids.
+I was able to understand most of the ideas of the website while using chrome dev tools.
+It is fantastic for analysiis of other websites.
-* Did you find Chrome Web Tools fun, helpful, or a pain to work with?
+* Did you find Chrome Web Tools fun, helpful, or a pain to work with?(at first, cdt was frustrating to use, but that was a matter of learning the functions.
+Once I grasped the basic idea, it became really helpful to understand how a website was ordered.
+It is also useful in building some of my own projects, but can be a pain to work with.
+I do not like how saving works, and if I forgot to save and accidently navigate away from the page, I loose everyhting I changed.
+I can see CDT being a great tool once I have more experience working with it.)
 * Did you have an "aha" moments or were any concepts solidified?
+(Learning how to use CSS together with html was difficult at first.
+It was different than working with the documents separately.
+Beginning to understand the CSS breadcrumbs was probably my biggest "aha" moment.
+I was accidently adding CSS inline to the html file before I realized I can navigate to the most specific element in css.
 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.